 5.5.1 Infrastructure can be defined as the various services and facilities that are necessary to help build sustainable communities.
+The Council has taken forward the definition of infrastructure from the South East Plan.
+References to physical, social and green infrastructure in policy SP9 should be seen as applying to this definition.
 The definition set out in the South East Plan (para.
-5.22) includes transport facilities, affordable housing (considered in other Core Strategy policies), education, health services, social and community facilities, green infrastructure, public services, utilities and flood defences.
+5.22) includes transport facilities, affordable housing (considered in other Core Strategy policies), education, health services, social and community facilities, green infrastructure, public services, utilities and flood defences (the full definition is set out in the glossary of this plan).
 New development can create a need for new and improved infrastructure and in some circumstances its availability may be a factor in determining where new development is located.
-Supporting development with adequate infrastructure is important for balanced communities and the need for community facilities is specifically recognised in the Sevenoaks District Community Plan.
+Supporting development with adequate infrastructure is important for balanced community Plan.
 Infrastructure improvements are also required to resolve existing identified deficiencies in Sevenoaks District.